Education

 1. Creative course infographic syllabus template

-editable creative course infographic syllabus template
+fully editable creative course infographic syllabus template, successfully completing required materials and course information

-2. Simple infographic syllabus template
+2. Free simple infographic syllabus template

-3. Course syllabus template (presentation slides)
+Course syllabus template (Google Slides presentation)

 4. Modern syllabus with schedule template

-editable course syllabus with schedule template
+editable course syllabus template with schedule free education learning support services, free download

-5. Educational software list template
+5. Free educational software list template

-editable infographic syllabus template for software list
+editable infographic syllabus template for software list teaching academic integrity and academic penalty, free download

 If you are a teacher who has created an infographic syllabus for your class, please share it with us on Twitter.
 We’d love to feature them in this guide too!